streamr-dev/core-frontend/README.md

 who transact using $DATA.
 And we don’t take a transaction fee.

 ## Getting Started

+### Frontend
 ```
 npm install
 npm start
 ```

-Webpack is configured with hot reloading and will be served on `http://localhost:3333`
+Webpack is configured with hot reloading and will be served on http://localhost:3333

+### Backend
+To have the marketplace functional locally, you must install the docker envirnoment to match what is in production.
+Follow the instructions here: https://github.com/streamr-dev/streamr-docker-dev

+Note that the instructions also include login credentials for the local marketplace app.
 ## Project Structure
 Development Branch -> Local environment (bleeding edge)

 Master Branch (untagged) -> Production ready code

-Master Branch (tagged releases) -> Production code - `http://marketplace.streamr.com`
+Master Branch (tagged releases) -> Production code - http://marketplace.streamr.com

 ### Deploying to Staging
 A shared Staging environment does not exist yet.